Principal Investigator: Dr Andrea Braakhuis, The University of Auckland

 To date, little is known about how air pollution and exercise together affect lung function, and to what extent dietary or specific products nutritional properties can offset the negative effects of air pollution.

 Dr Braakhuis and her team will work with industry partner Ārepa Limited, a New Zealand-based food-technology company that currently produces a ‘natural smart drink’, which is already popular because of its positive cognitive and health benefits.
-One of the main ingredients in Ārepa is Neuroberry blackcurrants, which is a specific variant of the berry that are unique to Aotearoa New Zealand.
+One of the main ingredients in Ārepa is Neuroberry blackcurrants, which is a specific variant of the berry that is unique to Aotearoa New Zealand.